Painless Hadoop / Ubuntu / EC2

 (you can add/remove these later too)

-Scaling is so easy there’s no point in standalone -vs- multinode versions of the setup.
+Scaling is so easy there’s no point in separate standalone -vs- multinode versions of the setup.

 Data and Jobs